Hederis/docs/README.md

 ### To Convert All Files At Once:

+* Make sure all Word files are closed (otherwise they will throw an error).
 * Run the convert_to_markdown script without any arguments, as follows.
 Note that it requires the presence of the convert_docs.py script in the main hederis repo.

 ```